GeneMAP-Research/genemap-research.github.io/docs/tutorials/gwas/idat-to-vcf.md

 >    --gender-estimate-x-het-rate-threshold 0.2
 > ```

+{: .highlight .fs-3 .lh-tight }
-Where,
+> Where,
+>

-- `calls` is the directory to which the GTC files will be saved.
+> - `calls` is the directory to which the GTC files will be saved.
-- `intensities` is the directory containing the IDAT files.
-It could be a directory containing many subdirectories, each containing a number of IDAT files.
+> - `intensities` is the directory containing the IDAT files.
+It could be a directory containing many subdirectories,
+> each containing a number of IDAT files.
 IDAT files must be in pairs of red and green intensities.

 ***Run `gencall --help` for more options.
 Choose options and adjust parameters to suit your project objectives***

 ### Convert GTC to VCF <a name="gtc-vcf"></a>
 ```shell